OcPin/Home_Sales/README.md

 This module challenge involves paritioning and caching data using PySpark (SparkSQL).

-In the folder "Starter Files 9", includes the following:
+In the folder "Home_Sales", includes the following:

     home_sales.ipynb